-- "1.
-The Court has jurisdiction only with respect to crimes committed after the entry into force of this Statute. - 2.
-If a State becomes a Party to this Statute after its entry into force, the Court may exercise its jurisdiction only with respect to crimes committed after the entry into force of this Statute for that State, unless that State has made a declaration under article 12, paragraph 3".
+"1.
+The Court has jurisdiction only with respect to crimes committed after the entry into force of this Statute.

+2. If a State becomes a Party to this Statute after its entry into force, the Court may exercise its jurisdiction only with respect to crimes committed after the entry into force of this Statute for that State, unless that State has made a declaration under article 12, paragraph 3".

 On 11 April 2002, 11 States simultaneously ratified the Rome Statute, crossing the threshold of 60 ratifications.
-Thereby, pursuant to article 126(1) of the Rome Statute, this latter entered into force on the 1st of July 2002, "[t] he first day of the month after the 60th day following the date of the deposit of the 60th instrument of ratification [...] with the Secretary-General of the United Nations".
+Thereby, pursuant to article 126(1) of the Rome Statute, this latter entered into force on the 1st of July 2002, "the first day of the month after the 60th day following the date of the deposit of the 60th instrument of ratification [...] with the Secretary-General of the United Nations".
 The jurisdiction of the Court is not universal.
 It is limited to the nationals or territories of the States Parties or of the States having accepted the jurisdiction of the Court on an ad hoc basis.
-In addition to the 113 States Parties to the Rome Statute, the Ivory Coast and Palestine have accepted the jurisdiction of the Court on an ad hoc basis with respect to crimes committed on their territory respectively since the events of 19 September 2002 and since 1st July 2002.
-These acceptances had been lodged with the Registrar through a declaration in accordance with article 12(3) of the Rome Statute.
+In addition to the 122 States Parties to the Rome Statute, the Ivory Coast accepted the jurisdiction of the Court on an ad hoc basis with respect to crimes committed on its territory since the events of 19 September 2002, before becoming a State party in February 2013.
+This acceptance was lodged with the Registrar through a declaration in accordance with article 12(3) of the Rome Statute.
+Palestine also accepted the jurisdiction of the Court in January 2009 for acts committed on its territory since 1st July 2002.
+However, the Office of the Prosecutor established in April 2012 that pending the resolution of the issue of whether Palestine qualifies as a State the criteria established for the purpose of article 12(3) of the Rome Statute were not fulfilled.